nazar0309/Grocery_Store/README.md

 4. **Checking Out**
    - **As a customer**, I want to proceed to checkout, so that I can complete my purchase.
    - **Acceptance Criteria**:
-     - I can confirm my cart and proceed to payment.
+     - If i have enough money, I proceed to payment.
      - I receive a confirmation of my purchase and see my remaining balance.

 5. **Managing Budget**
    - **As a customer**, I want to set my budget, so that I can manage my spending.
    - **Acceptance Criteria**:
      - I can input the amount of cash I have.
-     - I am notified if I exceed my budget.
+     - I am notified if I set to much money.

 ### As an Administrator